 In 2016, we produced a simple but special prayer devotion to St. Kateri, to be broadcast for a novena (nine-day period) starting on our 45th birthday, July 14, 2016.
 You can listen to the devotional below or download it here.

 The Chaplet of Divine Mercy

-These prayer devotions are based upon the visions of Jesus of the recently-canonized Saint Maria Faustina Kowalska, a Polish nun of the early 20th century.
+These prayer devotions are based upon the visions of Jesus of the Saint Maria Faustina Kowalska, a Polish nun of the early 20th century.
 While distinct from the Holy Rosary, the Chaplet uses a repeating structure of prayer similar to the Rosary and can be said using Rosary beads.

 The Holy Rosary

 As the US Conference on Catholic Bishops describes, the “Mysteries of the Rosary center on the events of Christ’s life,” and the “gentle repetition of the words helps us to enter into the silence of our hearts, where Christ’s spirit dwells.”
 There are four sets of Mysteries, each of which you’ll hear broadcast, in a rotating basis, nightly on KNOM.